Vegetable Barley Soup Recipe for a Clean-Out-the-Fridge Soup. Copyright © 2022 Terence Carter / Grantourismo. All Rights Reserved.

 This vegetable barley soup recipe for a healthy, filling clean-out-the-fridge soup was inspired by the pearl barley and vegetable soups that my nanna periodically made in an enormous stock pot in her small sun-lit kitchen.

-My Australian grandparents had been farmers for most of their lives and after selling up and semi-retiring – pop continued to work as a landscape gardener – they moved to western Sydney, where pop started a vegetable garden in their big backyard, beyond the Hills Hoist.
+My Australian grandparents had been farmers for most of their lives and after selling up and semi-retiring – pop continued to work as a landscape gardener – they moved to western Sydney, where pop started a vegetable garden in their big backyard, beyond the manicured lawn, rockery and Hills Hoist.

-The veggie garden was impressive, ensuring a constant year-round supply of beautiful fresh produce.
-There was such as abundance of shiny crunchy vegetables that despite giving away boxes of the stuff to their neighbours and whoever dropped by for a visit, there was always plenty that needed using up.
+Pop’s veggie garden was impressive, ensuring a constant year-round supply of beautiful fresh produce.
+There was such as abundance of shiny crunchy vegetables that despite giving away boxes of the stuff to neighbours and uncles who often dropped by for a visit after work, there were always plenty of veggies that needed using up.

-Every now and again nanna would clear out the fridge, put the massive pot filled with water on the stove to boil – my pop was a big man with a huge appetite, so nothing would go to waste – then sit down at the kitchen table with bowls for scraps and a couple of peelers, one of which she’d slide over to me, and we’d sit for what felt like hours, happily chatting as we prepped the veggies.
+Every now and again nanna would clear out the fridge, put a massive pot filled with water on the stove to boil – my pop was a big man with a huge appetite, so nothing would go to waste – then sit down at the kitchen table with bowls for scraps and a couple of peelers, one of which she’d slide across to me.
+We’d sit for what felt like hours, happily chatting as we peeled and prepped the veggies.

-When we were done, nan would get up and slide the whole contents of the large bowl of diced vegetables into the pot at once.
+When we were done, nan would get up and tip the whole contents of the large bowl of diced vegetables into the pot at once.
 There was no frying onions and garlic first.
-Nor boiling harder veggies before soft.
-She’d then scoop the dried pearl barley direct from a canister beside the stove and add that straight to the pot, too.
+Nor boiling harder veggies before soft veg.
+She’d then scoop the dried pearl barley direct from a vintage canister beside the stove and pour that straight into the pot, too.

 Nanna’s only seasoning?
 Salt and pepper, and plenty of it, and bay leaves.
 Chopped parsley would go in near the end.
 Sometimes she’d make the same soup with homemade chicken stock.
 After doing the breakfast dishes, she’d drop a whole chicken into a stock pot of water, along with salt, pepper and bay leaves, and it would bubble on the stove for much of the day.

-But if there was an abundance of produce to use up, it would be a vegetarian pearl barley and vegetable soup – although the ‘vegetarian’ word didn’t get used – and it tasted absolutely wonderful: thick and creamy thanks to the potatoes (or pumpkin or squash) having broken down, full of chewy texture courtesy of the pearl barley, and brimming with flavour due to pop’s just-plucked-from-the-ground organic vegetables.
+But if there was an abundance of produce to use, it would be a vegetarian pearl barley and vegetable soup – although the ‘V’ word never got used – and it tasted absolutely wonderful: thick and creamy thanks to the potatoes (or pumpkin or squash) having broken down, full of chewy texture courtesy of the pearl barley, and brimming with flavour due to pop’s just-plucked-from-the-ground organic vegetables.

 My vegetable barley soup recipe calls for a few more steps and more spice (if you like) but if you can source flavourful organic produce, you could keep it simple and do as nanna did for a super simple clean-out-the-fridge broth.
 Now for some tips to making this easy vegetable barley soup recipe.